mujunyu520/cmpe172-mujunyu520/project/README.md

 ## Introduction

-Starbucks Project shows the ordering and purchasing process in the local store  So, the next step is developing the online store app and back-office app.
-Those apps will be used gradle, NodeJS, and spring boot, and we have used Redis, kong API, spring REST API, MySQL
+Starbucks Project shows the ordering and purchasing process in the local store  So, the next step is developing the online store and back-office apps.
+Those apps will be used gradle, NodeJS, and Spring Boot, and we have used Redis, kong API, spring REST API, MySQL